 The five fundamental steps involved in text mining are:

 - Gathering unstructured data from multiple data sources like plain text, web pages, pdf files, emails, and blogs, to name a few.

 - Detect and remove anomalies from data by conducting pre-processing and cleansing operations.
 Data cleansing allows you to extract and retain the valuable information hidden within the data and to help identify the roots of specific words.

 - For this, you get a number of text mining tools and text mining applications.

 - Convert all the relevant information extracted from unstructured data into structured formats.

-- Analyse the patterns within the data via Management Information System (MIS).
+- Analyze the patterns within the data via the Management Information System (MIS).

-- Store all the valuable information into a secure database to drive trend analysis and enhance the decision-making process of the organisation.
+- Store all the valuable information into a secure database to drive trend analysis and enhance the decision-making process of the organization.

 Text Mining Techniques